cyhex/BeatstepProController/README.md

 How to install:
 ---------------

-1. Download this project as a ZIP file (button on the right) and extract it to your Bitwig controller scripts folder:
+1. Download this project https://github.com/cyhex/BeatstepProController/releases/latest and extract it to your Bitwig controller scripts folder:
     *   **Windows:** ~Documents\Bitwig Studio\Controller Scripts
     *   **Linux/Mac:** ~Documents/Bitwig Studio/Controller Scripts
 2. Open the preferences dialog in Bitwig and go to Controllers